 - 2243.
 At least once yearly, before emptying and recharging, the extinguishers and all their parts (including gasket and hose) shall be examined for deterioration or injuries due to misuse and the orifices of the hose nozzles examined to see that they are not clogged.
 Extinguishers or parts which are not in good condition shall be replaced, returned to the manufacturer for examination, or subjected to a hydrostatic pressure test in accordance with Section 71.
 At these annual inspections, all extinguishers of this type shall be emptied and recharged.
 Recharging work shall be done under capable supervision and date of recharging and signature of the person who performed it put on the tag attached to each extinguisher.
 When extinguishers are to be recharged, each should, where practicable, be emptied by discharging it.
 At each annual inspection, one or more of the extinguishers should be discharged as if at a fire and before an assembly of the occupants of the building.
-These exhibitions are valuable for the reasons given in paragraph 1005. - 2244.
+These exhibitions are valuable for the reasons given in paragraph 105. - 2244.
 The chemicals shall be thoroughly stirred until dissolved in water and in exact accordance with instructions on the extinguisher or charging unit. - 2245.
 On every property where extinguishers of this type are employed, there should be kept on hand a quantity of chemical charges supplied by the manufacturer for use in such extinguishers so that extinguishers may be promptly recharged after use. - 2246.
 When located where continued temperatures lower than 40° F. may be encountered, extinguishers of this type shall be placed in suitable heated cabinets.
-See Appendix I.
+See Appendix I. Extinguishers of this type should not be located where the ambient temperature will exceed $120^{\circ}\text{F}.$

 - 2247.
 Anti-freeze ingredients such as common salt, calcium chloride, etc., must not be used in extinguishers of this type, as they may either reduce the effectiveness of the discharge (and chemical reaction) or change the nature of the discharge, or they may corrode extinguishers so as to make them dangerous for use. - 2249.
-Every five years extinguishers which have been in service should be subjected to a hydrostatic pressure test, in accordance with Section 71, to determine that they are still capable of safely withstanding the pressures which might be generated during operation.
+Every five years extinguishers which have been in service shall be subjected to a hydrostatic pressure test, in accordance with Section 71, to determine that they are still capable of safely withstanding the pressures which might be generated during operation.